jellyfin/jellyfin.org/docs/general/clients/mopidy.md

    sudo apt install mopidy mopidy-mpd gstreamer1.0-plugins-bad python3-pip
    ```

-5. Install the Jellyfin extension and any other Mopidy related packages you may want:
+5. Install the Jellyfin extension, and any other Mopidy related packages you may want:

    ```sh
    sudo pip3 install mopidy-jellyfin mopidy-musicbox-webclient